-a.
-Uneconomical because the definition is insufficient.
+- (a) Uneconomical because the definition is insufficient and incorrect is the diagonal is perpendicular. - (b) No.

-b.
-No.

 Just like Letha there is a contradiction in this statement as a definition cannot be (correct) economical, as well as insufficient.
 It appears that Siyande might have been reasoning as follows: If the properties are more than sufficient then it means that it is "not sufficient" which he then equivalently matched with the word "insufficient".
 However, without further interviewing it is impossible to determine whether the problem is conceptual, linguistic or a mixture of both.